sharispe/slib/slib-examples/src/main/java/slib/examples/sml/README.md

 Code Snippets:

 **General**
-- GraphExample: Create a semantic graph
+- GraphExample: Creation of a semantic graph
 - SMComputation: Quick example showing the computation of a semantic similarity using the library.

 **Gene Ontology**